Today, people are becoming more health-conscious. Due to pandemic restrictions, many are searching online for alternatives to the gym.

 WordPress yoga themes are ideal for setting up a website.
 The right yoga theme helps attract new students and builds a site that best represents your vision.

 This article has outlined the steps to set up a yoga website.
-It has also highlighted the top 12 themes for yoga teachers and studios.
+It has also highlighted the top WordPress yoga themes for teachers and studios.

 There are similarities among each theme’s features.
 But some of them have features that make them distinct.